camunda-community-hub/zeebe-message-correlation/Node.js/README.md

 If you are doing this exercise on Camunda SaaS, remember to set the environment variables with your client credentials in each terminal window; and you will use Operate in your Camunda SaaS cluster, rather than Simple Monitor.

+Note: the Rest API is only available from Camunda 8.6.0.
+For versions prior to 8.6.0, use the gRPC API.

 ## Workflow

 Here is the basic example from [the Camunda 8 docs](https://docs.camunda.io/docs/product-manuals/concepts/messages):